“Write what you know.” Common-sense common wisdom for writers. Headline advice…dispensed as many times as there are words in the dictionary.

 Which brings me back to PBS.
 A State Parks special on PBS this week opened my eyes to a view that I enjoyed most of my young life, without ever knowing the truth behind that experience.
 Angel Island.

 I grew up in the San Francisco Bay Area.
 I occasionally visited Angel Island on a cub scout hiking trip or family getaway picnic.
-What I learned just this week is that historically, Angel Island was considered to be the “Ellis Island of the West.”
+What I learned just this week is that historically, was considered to be the “Ellis Island of the West.”
 In the early part of the 20th Century, Chinese immigrants were taken from the point of their arrival in San Francisco harbor and detained at Angel Island “for investigation under the auspices of the Chinese Exclusion Act of 1882” for weeks, months, sometimes years before either being allowed to enter the city or being deported.

 In 1974 the forgotten, dilapidated station house and barracks were scheduled for demolition – an act that would have effectively buried all signs that what happened there did, in fact, happen.
 Carvings were found on the walls of the barracks…Chinese characters carved into the soft pine planks…poetry left behind by those held against their will – “detained” on Angel Island.